 So what does it smell like?
 It was classified as an oriental perfume for women with a pungent citrus top note combined with nose tickling aldehydes, followed by soapy white florals, fruity notes and a woody, resinous base.

-• Middle notes: clove, coriander, lily of the valley, Bulgarian rose, jasmine and orange blossoms
+- Middle notes: peach, apricot, plum, clove, coriander, lily of the valley, Bulgarian rose, jasmine and orange blossoms

-• Base notes: musk, tonka bean, resins, macassar wood, cedar, ebony, vetiver, oakmoss, amber, sandalwood, musk, spices and patchouli
+- Base notes: benzoin, myrrh, tonka bean, resins, macassar wood, cedar, ebony, vetiver, oakmoss, amber, sandalwood, natural musk, synthetic musk, and patchouli

 Combat, 1955: